Ayushh2609/Ayushh2609/README.md

 - Frameworks: Java

 ### 🚀 Projects:
+- ### 🚀 Projects:
+- [Nukkad Eats](https://github.com/Ayushh2609/Nukkad-Eats) - A full-featured food ordering application with a user-friendly interface, enabling users to browse menus, place orders, and track their deliveries.
 - [Firewall-Implementation](https://github.com/Ayushh2609/Firewall-Implementation.git) - This projects helps to implement UFW firewall, UFW (Uncomplicated Firewall) is a user-friendly command-line interface for managing the Linux firewall.
 - [Portfolio](https://github.com/Ayushh2609/Portfolio.git) - This Android app serves as a personalized app store, showcasing all your Android development projects.
 Explore the collection of apps you've created, view their details, and easily access their GitHub repositories for further exploration or collaboration.
 - [WhatsChat](https://github.com/Ayushh2609/WhatsChat.git) - WhatsChat allows you to start a WhatsApp conversation with any number directly, without the need to save it to your contacts.
 Simplify your messaging experience by quickly loading chats with unknown numbers